The Overbigging enclosure – an ‘elaborate and rather enigmatic monument’

 To put its size into context, the ditch surrounding the Stones of Stenness had an approximate diameter of 44 metres, the Ring of Bookan 45m by 40m, while Maeshowe’s oval enclosure is c.106 metres by 93 metres.

-Although little known today, Overbigging was:
+Although few folk know of it today, Overbigging was:

 It sits at the end of a natural ridge, the ground sloping gently downwards around the south-western end.
 Another low ridge runs north-west to south-east towards Maeshowe: